It's complicated: Slowdown forcing firms to re-think China relationship

 "There is still 1.5 billion people.
 They're still building hospitals.
 The private market in China has grown 15 percent to 20 percent a quarter."

-Drugmaker Roche, which bucked the trend by increasing third-quarter sales in China, said the market for its mainstay cancer drugs was growing strongly, offsetting struggling sales for older products facing generic competition.
+Drugmaker Roche ROG.VX, which bucked the trend by increasing third-quarter sales in China, said the market for its mainstay cancer drugs was growing strongly, offsetting struggling sales for older products facing generic competition.

 "What we're really seeing is our strategic products that are just beginning to really find their way to patients in China are growing very well, double-digit growth overall," said Dan O'Day, Roche's pharmaceuticals chief.

-Flatlining car sales have prompted global car makers such as BMW to intensify training programmes, teaching dealers who have previously derived the bulk of their income from selling new cars how to maximise revenue from auto financing, repairs and insurance.
+Flatlining car sales have prompted global car makers such as BMW (BMWG.DE) to intensify training programmer, teaching dealers who have previously derived the bulk of their income from selling new cars how to maximize revenue from auto financing, repairs and insurance.

 Services have been one of the few recent economic bright spots, with a private sector survey on Wednesday showing the fastest pace of expansion in three months.

-ABB's Spiesshofer said the company had opened a new service centre to supply spare parts, maintenance and consulting services for oil and gas, chemical, utility, metals, transport and infrastructure sectors.
+ABB's Spiesshofer said the company had opened a new service center to supply spare parts, maintenance and consulting services for oil and gas, chemical, utility, metals, transport and infrastructure sectors.

 "Historically, customers have not yet taken out the service offering as strongly," he said.
 "We are pushing that very hard."

-(Reporting by Adam Jourdan in Shanghai and John Miller in Zurich; Additional reporting by Lewis Krauskopf in New York and Meredith Davis in Chicago; Writing by Alex Richardson; Editing by Will Waterman)
+(Reporting by Adam Jourdan in Shanghai and John Miller in Zurich; Additional reporting by Lewis Krauskopf in New York; Writing by Alex Richardson; Editing by Will Waterman)